code-423n4/2024-03-dittoeth/README.md

 - [x] Please list specific ERC20 that your protocol is anticipated to interact with.
 Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
   - Lido (stETH) and Rocketpool (rETH) and potentially other LSTs in the future
 - [x] Please list specific ERC721 that your protocol is anticipated to interact with.
-  - Ditto's own ShortRecord(s) _can_ become an NFT if it's minted/transfered
+  - Ditto's own ShortRecord(s) _can_ become an NFT if it's minted/transferred
 - [x] Which blockchains will this code be deployed to, and are considered in scope for this audit?
   - Ethereum mainnet only
 - [x] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
-  - Owner: Highest level of access, ablility to create new vaults and markets, in addition to parameter changes
+  - Owner: Highest level of access, ability to create new vaults and markets, in addition to parameter changes
   - Admin: Secondary role to allow quicker response time to sensitive actions, includes parameter changes
 - [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
 This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
 - [ ] Is any part of your implementation intended to conform to any EIP's?
 If yes, please list the contracts in this format: